The quenched fraction of satellites around simulated Milky Way-mass galaxies

 For the SAGA survey, we retain all hosts to preserve statistical power and avoid uncertainties in the cataloged halo-mass estimates.
 Applying the same halo-mass and satellite cuts used for the simulations would reduce the SAGA sample to 46 hosts, but the corresponding quenched fractions and radial trends are fully consistent with those obtained from the full set.
 After applying the stellar-mass completeness requirement to SAGA satellites, the final SAGA sample consists of 97 hosts.

 For ELVES, we impose two observational cuts.
 First, we apply a simple absolute-$K$-band selection,

 which approximates the SAGA host-luminosity range and serves as a coarse proxy for Milky Way–mass systems.
 Second, because many ELVES hosts have imaging and spectroscopy only out to 150--200 kpc, we additionally require a radial coverage of at least 300 kpc, using the cataloged \texttt{r\_cover} values.
-This ensures that ELVES hosts are selected on the same physical aperture used for the simulated and SAGA satellite samples.
+This ensures that ELVES hosts are selected on a comparable projected aperture to that used for the simulated satellite samples.
 After applying both the $K$-band and radial-coverage cuts, and enforcing satellite stellar-mass completeness, our final ELVES sample contains 14 hosts.